Vegetarian cuisine: Desserts and sweets

-Meat analogues
+Meat alternatives

 Commercial products

-Commercial products, marketed especially towards vegetarians and labeled as such, are available in most countries worldwide, in varying amounts and quality.
-As example, in Australia, various vegetarian products are available in most of supermarket chains and a vegetarian shopping guide is provided by Vegetarian/Vegan Society of Queensland.
-However, the biggest market for commercially vegetarian-labeled foods is India, with official governmental laws regulating the "vegetarian" and "non vegetarian" labels.
+Commercial products marketed towards vegetarians are available in most countries, though their quantity and variety can vary.
+For example, in Australia, a wide range of vegetarian products are available in most supermarkets.
+Furthermore, a vegetarian shopping guide is provided by Vegetarian/Vegan Society of Queensland.
+The largest market for vegetarian foods is India, with official governmental laws regulating the "vegetarian" and "non vegetarian" labels.

-Health benefits
+Health research

-Vegetarian diets are associated with a number of favorable health outcomes in epidemiological studies.
-In a study supported by a National Institutes of Health grant, dietary patterns were evaluated along with their relationship with metabolic risk factors and metabolic syndromes.
+Vegetarian diets are under preliminary research for their possible effects on long-term health.
+Dietary patterns were evaluated along with their relationship with metabolic risk factors and metabolic syndrome.
 A cross-sectional analysis of 773 subjects including 35% vegetarians, 16% semi-vegetarians, and 49% non-vegetarians found that a vegetarian dietary pattern is associated significantly with lower means for all metabolic risk factors except HDL, and a lower risk of metabolic syndromes when compared to non-vegetarian diets.
 Metabolic risk factors include HDL, triglycerides, glucose, systolic blood pressure, diastolic blood pressure, waist circumference, and body mass index.
-Metabolic syndromes are a cluster of disorders associated with a heightened risk of diabetes and cardiovascular disease.
 Adventist Study 2 (AHS-2) compared mean consumption of each food group for vegetarian patterns compared to non-vegetarian patterns.
-Health benefits can be explained by increase in certain foods, not just the lack of animal products.

-Vegetarian Cuisine is good for the heart as it comprises high-fiber whole grains, nuts, legumes, raw and fresh fruits and vegetables, and other low glycemic foods.
-Vegetarian Cuisine reduces the risk of cancer as it is a type of animal-free diet.
-Vegetarian Cuisine also prevents type-2 diabetes and related complications.
-It is also noticed that people who do not eat meat have chances of having lower blood pressure.
-This is because vegetables tend to have less fat percentage, low amount of sodium, which positively affects blood pressure.
-Fruits have a good amount of potassium which helps to keep the blood pressure on the lower side.

-As evident by the Adventist Study 2 (AHS-2), the vegetarian diet does not always cause health benefits.
-This is dependent on the specific foods in the vegetarian diet.
-The National Institute of Health recommends a 1600 calories a day lacto-ovo vegetarian cuisine for the diet.
-This recommended diet includes oranges, pancakes, milk, and coffee for breakfast, vegetable soup, bagels, American cheese, and spinach salad for lunch, and omelettes, mozzarella cheese, carrots, and whole wheat bread, and tea for dinner.